AvaAvarai/DeskViz/README.md

 ## Data Format

+Ready to use datasets can be found in the `datasets` directory, download and pick with the CSV file picker in the application.

 Data loaded must be in CSV format.
 First csv row is always column headers, whichever label has a header of `class` case-insensitive is denoted the label column.

 ## Project Setup